deufrai/als/content/en/docs/v0.7/userguide/preferences/general/_index.md

 ℹ️ These settings are only accessible when the session is stopped
 {{% /alert %}}

-Here are defined the critial folders paths

 ## Scan Folder {#scan-folder}

-Sets the path of the **scan folder**
+Defines the path of the folder monitored by ALS to detect subs recorded by your acquisition system.

+{{% alert color="light" %}}
+💡 Detection works regardless of the subfolder structure within the **scan folder**.

+If your acquisition system records subs in subfolders organized by target or date, set the **scan folder** to the parent folder of these subfolders.
+{{% /alert %}}

 {{< center >}}
 {{< figure src="scan_folder_01.png"
 caption="Scan folder preferences"
-width="612px"
-height="148px"
+width="622px"
+height="168px"
 alt="Software interface showing settings for Scan folder with the path set to /home/astrogeek/astroshots, and a Change button for configuring this path." >}}
 {{< /center >}}